blockai-unofficial/test-common-wallet/README.md

 //will create, sign, and (optionally) propagate a transaction. callback should be of (err, response) cw.createTransaction({
-  valueInBTC: (the amount of btc to be transacted),
+  value: (the amount of btc to be transacted in satoshi),
   destinationAddress: (the address your Common Wallet object will be sending btc to),
   propagate: (true or false if you want to propagate the tx.
 Will default to false) }, callback);